January 2026

 Visual Testimony

-The triptych commands attention through its vivid color and symbolic form.
+The triptych speaks through vivid color and symbolic form.
 The gently outstretched hands—reminiscent of Michelangelo’s Creation—evoke the eternal reaching between God and humanity.
 The deep red field opens toward the mystery of the Blessed Mother’s womb, the Living Tabernacle.
-The pure white circle suggests both the Eucharistic Host and the cycles of divine mystery, while the bloodstain—unsettling yet sacred—invites contemplation on sacrifice and redemption, drawing the viewer into the presence of the Living God revealed in the Eucharist.
+The pure white circle suggests both the Eucharistic Host and the cycles of divine mystery, while the bloodstain—unsettling yet sacred—invites contemplation on sacrifice and redemption, drawing me into the presence of the Living God revealed in the Eucharist.

 From the press…